 The Configuration Model drop down list on the Certificate Services Client - Auto-Enrollment Properties must have Enabled selected

-Having validated the above Domain Controller settings you must rename/delete the existing client certificate store (RSA) on the Eggplant Performance controller PC here: %appdata%\Microsoft\Crypto\RSA\
+Having validated the above Domain Controller settings you must rename/delete the existing client certificate store (RSA) on the Eggplant Performance controller PC in this folder:

 Now you are ready to click the Install/Uninstall proxy certificate button on the Eggplant Performance Proxy Recorder.
 After selecting this option, you should see the new client certificate store appear on the file system.

-If you click the Install/Uninstall proxy certificate button and the certificate does not install automatically, you can export the proxy certificate to the local filesystem and install it manually using the steps shown in Solutions to Certificate Problems.
+If you click the Install/Uninstall proxy certificate button and the certificate does not install automatically, you can export the proxy certificate to the local filesystem and install it manually.